 The London Gazette claims to be England’s oldest newspaper.
 Its first edition was published on 7 November 1665 under the name The Oxford Gazette.

-The London Gazette is not a conventional newspaper covering general news, rather it is the official journal of the British government.
+The London Gazette is not a conventional newspaper covering general news: rather, it is the official journal of the British government and is published on behalf of Her Majesty’s Stationery Office, making it subject to Crown copyright.
 When it was first published, it was also sent by post to subscribers, rather than being purchasable at a news stand.